 I get this question quite often.
 How can I get started blogging?
 Or can you help me?
+Will you mentor me?
 So I’ve created a page to answer that question.

 First, let me explain.
 I have been blogging since late 2010 but really didn’t get started doing it on a regular basis until July 2011.
 Even with all that experience and practice under my belt, plus a degree in business management (my main degree is ORM, with minors in psychology and Bible studies), I still would not say I’m an expert by any means.

 I’m mainly self-taught by experience and lots of trial and error.
 And really, to God be the glory because it has only been Him who has brought me to where I am… and kept me here.
 This has been totally God led; His purpose for my life.
 And He keeps reminding me of that fact, year after year.
 I’ve told him I’d just get a “normal job” like everyone else.
 But even when I’ve tried that route, He’s closed those doors every single time.

 Also, I’m not afraid to seek help from other experts in blogging for business, marketing, and copywriting.
 There are tons out there, you just have to look (I have a couple of suggestions below).
 That’s how I’ve made it work over the last several years and how I would suggest others do it as well.

 Side note: This page contains affiliate links.
 I receive a very small percentage of any sale if you purchase from a link.
 This is how I keep this website going.
 CLICK to learn more.